Q. What is the difference before cow's milk and camel milk?

 Q. I am lactose intolerant, can I drink Camel Milk?

 A. Yes.
-Camel Milk does not contain beta-casein or beta-lactoglobulin, the whey proteins which cause dairy allergies.
+Camel Milk does not contain beta-casein or beta-lactoglobulin, the whey proteins which contribute to nearly all dairy allergies.
 While it is still very low in lactose the absence of these proteins makes it suitable for most dairy allergy sufferers.
 Consult a doctor to find out if you protein-intolerant or lactose-allergic.

 Q. I have diabetes, can I have Camel Milk?